Were you properly notified of the lawsuit?

 It's important to note that "suitable age and discretion" service is considered a substitute for personal service and should be used only when personal service cannot be achieved with reasonable efforts.
 The server must exercise due diligence to ensure that the person accepting the documents meets the criteria of suitable age and discretion.

-What is "sewer service"?
+What is "Sewer Service"?

 How big of a problem is sewer service?